 28. Compliance with Laws.

-Seller shall comply with all foreign, federal, state and local laws, orders, rules and regulations which may affect or be applicable to this Agreement or Seller including, without limitation, (a) those applying to the Products and/or Services (where applicable) covered by this Agreement, (b) those applying to the prices charged by Seller, (c) those applying to the payments to be made by Buyer, or (d) those applying to labor, including, without limitation, the Fair Labor Standards Act and laws and orders regarding equal opportunity, handicapped workers, affirmative action, disabled veterans and small and disadvantaged businesses.
+Seller shall comply with all foreign, federal, state and local laws, orders, rules and regulations which may affect or be applicable to this Agreement or Seller including, without limitation, (a) those applying to the Products, (b) those applying to the prices charged by Seller, (c) those applying to the payments to be made by Buyer, or (d) those applying to labor, including, without limitation, the Fair Labor Standards Act and laws and orders regarding equal opportunity, handicapped workers, affirmative action, disabled veterans and small and disadvantaged businesses.
 In addition, Seller agrees to comply with the provisions of Executive Order 13496 (29 CFR Part 471, Appendix A to Subpart A), relating to the notice of employee rights under federal labor laws.